Lior Golan Sells 10,000 Shares of Taboola.com Ltd. (NASDAQ:TBLA) Stock

 - On Monday, June 12th, Lior Golan sold 9,826 shares of Taboola.com stock.
 The stock was sold at an average price of $3.00, for a total value of $29,478.00.

-A number of institutional investors have recently made changes to their positions in the business.
-Wellington Management Group LLP lifted its position in Taboola.com by 45.5% during the 1st quarter.
-Wellington Management Group LLP now owns 13,553,870 shares of the company’s stock worth $36,867,000 after acquiring an additional 4,238,440 shares during the period.
-Cannell Capital LLC lifted its position in Taboola.com by 46.7% during the 1st quarter.
-Cannell Capital LLC now owns 4,982,409 shares of the company’s stock worth $25,709,000 after acquiring an additional 1,587,157 shares during the period.
-G2 Investment Partners Management LLC lifted its position in Taboola.com by 0.9% during the 1st quarter.
-G2 Investment Partners Management LLC now owns 3,025,000 shares of the company’s stock worth $8,228,000 after acquiring an additional 26,861 shares during the period.
-BlackRock Inc. lifted its position in Taboola.com by 1.5% during the 1st quarter.
-BlackRock Inc. now owns 2,292,425 shares of the company’s stock worth $6,235,000 after acquiring an additional 33,002 shares during the period.
-Finally, Bamco Inc. NY lifted its position in Taboola.com by 5.0% during the 4th quarter.
-Bamco Inc. NY now owns 2,286,727 shares of the company’s stock worth $7,043,000 after acquiring an additional 108,485 shares during the period.
-Institutional investors and hedge funds own 42.77% of the company’s stock.
+A number of institutional investors have recently modified their holdings of the business.
+Wellington Management Group LLP boosted its holdings in Taboola.com by 45.5% in the 1st quarter.
+Wellington Management Group LLP now owns 13,553,870 shares of the company’s stock worth $36,867,000 after buying an additional 4,238,440 shares during the last quarter.
+Cannell Capital LLC boosted its holdings in Taboola.com by 46.7% in the 1st quarter.
+Cannell Capital LLC now owns 4,982,409 shares of the company’s stock worth $25,709,000 after buying an additional 1,587,157 shares during the last quarter.
+G2 Investment Partners Management LLC boosted its holdings in Taboola.com by 0.9% in the 1st quarter.
+G2 Investment Partners Management LLC now owns 3,025,000 shares of the company’s stock worth $8,228,000 after buying an additional 26,861 shares during the last quarter.
+BlackRock Inc. boosted its holdings in Taboola.com by 1.5% in the 1st quarter.
+BlackRock Inc. now owns 2,292,425 shares of the company’s stock worth $6,235,000 after buying an additional 33,002 shares during the last quarter.
+Finally, Bamco Inc. NY boosted its holdings in Taboola.com by 5.0% in the 4th quarter.
+Bamco Inc. NY now owns 2,286,727 shares of the company’s stock worth $7,043,000 after buying an additional 108,485 shares during the last quarter.
+42.77% of the stock is currently owned by institutional investors and hedge funds.

-Several research analysts recently issued reports on TBLA shares.
-B. Riley started coverage on Taboola.com in a research note on Thursday, June 22nd.
-They issued a “buy” rating and a $5.00 price objective on the stock.
-Needham & Company LLC restated a “buy” rating and set a $5.00 target price on shares of Taboola.com in a report on Wednesday, March 22nd.
-TheStreet lowered Taboola.com from a “c-” rating to a “d+” rating in a report on Wednesday, March 22nd.
-Finally, Susquehanna upped their target price on Taboola.com from $2.25 to $3.00 and gave the stock a “neutral” rating in a report on Tuesday, February 28th.
-One analyst has rated the stock with a hold rating and six have issued a buy rating to the stock.
-Based on data from MarketBeat, the company presently has an average rating of “Moderate Buy” and a consensus price target of $4.69.
+TBLA has been the subject of a number of research analyst reports.
+TheStreet lowered Taboola.com from a “c-” rating to a “d+” rating in a research note on Wednesday, March 22nd.
+Needham & Company LLC reiterated a “buy” rating and set a $5.00 price objective on shares of Taboola.com in a research note on Wednesday, March 22nd.
+Finally, B. Riley initiated coverage on Taboola.com in a research note on Thursday, June 22nd.
+They set a “buy” rating and a $5.00 price objective for the company.
+One investment analyst has rated the stock with a hold rating and six have assigned a buy rating to the stock.
+According to data from MarketBeat.com, the company has an average rating of “Moderate Buy” and a consensus price target of $4.69.

 Taboola.com Ltd., together with its subsidiaries, operates an artificial intelligence-based algorithmic engine platform in the United States, Israel, the United Kingdom, Germany, and internationally.
 It offers Taboola, a platform that partners with websites, devices, and mobile apps to recommend editorial content and advertisements on the open web to users.